What to do in Orange?

 Every Thursday morning, the streets and squares of Orange city centre come alive and host one of the largest markets in Vaucluse.
 Discover the scents and colours of the region's delicious and beautiful produce on the market gardeners' stalls.

-The giant of Provence The Arc de Triomphe in Orange
+The giant of Provence The Arc de Triomphe of Orange

-The Ancient Arch of Orange, commonly called the Triumphal Arch of Orange, is a monumental Roman arch from the beginning of the 1st century.
-It marked the northern entrance to Arausio, today Orange, via the Via Agrippa, currently Route Nationale 7.
+The Ancient Arch of Orange, commonly known as the Arc de Triomphe of Orange, is a monumental Roman arch dating back to the early 1st century.
+It marked the northern entrance to Arausio, now Orange, via the Via Agrippa, which is now Route Nationale 7.

-The Triumphal Arch of Orange was registered in the first register of historical monuments of France in 1840 and has been listed as a UNESCO World Heritage Site in Europe since 1981.
+The Arc de Triomphe of Orange was listed in the first registry of historic monuments in France in 1840 and has been a UNESCO World Heritage site in Europe since 1981.

-A stone's throw from the Grand Hôtel d'Orange, it is the opportunity for a beautiful stroll to discover all the extraordinary details of this majestic monument.
+Just a short walk from the Grand Hôtel d'Orange, it offers a great opportunity for a stroll to discover all the extraordinary details of this majestic monument.

-Today, the theatre welcomes tens of thousands of spectators each year for various summer events, including the famous Chorégies.
+Today, the theatre hosts tens of thousands of spectators every year for various summer events, including the famous Chorégies.

-The audio-guided tour brings the history of the monument to life; you can also discover the Museum of Art and History which traces the rich history of Orange from Antiquity to the 20th century.
+The audio-guided tour brings the history of the monument to life; you can also explore the Museum of Art and History, which traces the rich history of Orange from ancient times to the 20th century.

-Châteauneuf-du-Pape is a charming little village in Vaucluse overlooked by the remains of its fortress.
-The village overlooks the Comtat plain and the hectares of vines.
-"Châteauneuf-du-Pape" is the first appellation d'origine contrôlée in the world.
+Châteauneuf-du-Pape is a charming little village in Vaucluse, overlooked by the remains of its fortress.
+The village dominates the Comtat plain and acres of vineyards.
+"Châteauneuf-du-Pape" is the first controlled designation of origin in the world.

 The giant of Provence The Mont Ventoux

-By car, motorbike, or for the most motivated among you, on foot or by bike, climb to the summit of Mont Ventoux, also nicknamed the "Giant of Provence".
+By car, motorcycle, or for the more determined among you, on foot or by bike, climb to the summit of Mont Ventoux, also known as the "Giant of Provence."

-At the summit, which peaks at 1,910 metres above sea level, you will have a breathtaking view of the entire region: from the Mediterranean Sea to the Alps.
+At the summit, which reaches an altitude of 1,910 meters, you will have a breathtaking view of the entire region: from the Mediterranean Sea to the Alps.

-The Pays du Ventoux also offers numerous outdoor activities to enjoy with family, friends or as a couple.
+The Ventoux region also offers numerous outdoor activities to enjoy with family, friends, or as a couple.

-We have obtained the "Accueil Vélo en 2022" label and we are delighted to be able to welcome you for a night or more, with family, friends, lovers...
+We earned the "Accueil Vélo" label in 2022 and are delighted to welcome you for a night or more, with family, friends, or a loved one…

 We offer services dedicated to cycling tourists:

-- A network of bicycle rental & repair companies offering on-site bicycle delivery
+A network of bike rental services & repair companies offering bike delivery on-site

 Our engagements